getify/You-Dont-Know-JS/async & performance/apB.md

 Promises and generators provide the foundational building blocks upon which we can build much more sophisticated and capable asynchrony.

 *asynquence* has utilities for implementing *iterable sequences*, *reactive sequences* (aka "Observables"), *concurrent coroutines*, and even *CSP goroutines*.
-Those patterns, combined with the continuation-callback and promise capabilities, gives *asynquence* a powerful mix of lots of different asynchronous functionalities, all integrated in one clean async flow control abstraction: the sequence.
+Those patterns, combined with the continuation-callback and Promise capabilities, gives *asynquence* a powerful mix of lots of different asynchronous functionalities, all integrated in one clean async flow control abstraction: the sequence.